Nao's analysis results

 - Overthinks to the point of paralysis

-Tendencies seen from Type 6: Values being earnest and sincere, possesses a strong sense of responsibility.
-Emphasises teamwork.
+My tendencies seen through Type 6: Values being earnest and sincere, possesses a strong sense of responsibility.
+Prioritises teamwork.

 - Fulfils obligations